LiDAR, GNSS and IMU Sensor Fine Alignment through Dynamic Time Warping to Construct 3D City Maps: Methods

-GNSS data sampled at 5~Hz are preprocessed to ensure trajectory reliability in complex urban environments.
-EKF smoothing is applied to estimate the state vector, which includes position, velocity, orientation, and sensor biases~\cite{singh2023inverse}.
-The prediction step integrates the IMU data using the non-linear transition model: while the update step incorporates GNSS observations via $\hat{\mathbf{x}}_{t|t} = \hat{\mathbf{x}}_{t|t-1} + \mathbf{K}_t \left( \mathbf{z}_t - h(\hat{\mathbf{x}}_{t|t-1}) \right)$, where $\hat{\mathbf{x}}_{t|t}$ is the updated state estimate, $\mathbf{K}_t$ is the Kalman gain, $\mathbf{z}_t$ is the GNSS observation, and $h(\cdot)$ is the measurement function.
 To improve accuracy, outlier removal is performed using Mahalanobis distance thresholding, which excludes GNSS measurements with a distance greater than 3.0, often caused by multipath effects or weak satellite geometry~\cite{wen2021factor, dreissig2023survey}.
 For brief GNSS outages (less than one second), interpolation and smoothing are applied using cubic Hermite splines to fill gaps, followed by a low-pass Butterworth filter to suppress high-frequency noise~\cite{erol2021comparative}.
 The resulting data is saved in synchronized \texttt{.csv} files containing cleaned position, velocity, and RTK status.